Adithya2369/Project_dB/README.md

   - Maintains a database mapping cities to their legal noise limits.
   - Provides endpoints for threshold retrieval and alert logging.
   - Can be updated remotely to reflect new regulations.
+  - To make the server live and start receiving data, you need to run `app.py`.

+    ```bash
+python app.py
 ---

 ## Quick Start Guide